-- If the Class A-1 or Class A-2 Certificateholders are then represented by the Controlling Party, the Certificateholders of such other Class will have the right to purchase all of such Class of Certificates represented by the Controlling Party. - The Class B Certificateholders will have the right to purchase all of the Class A-1 and Class A-2 Certificates. - The Class C-1 and Class C-2 Certificateholders will have the right to purchase all of the Class A-1, Class A-2 and Class B Certificates. - If the Class C-1 or Class C-2 Certificateholders are then represented by the Controlling Party, the Certificateholders of such other Class will have the right to purchase all of such Class of Certificates represented by the Controlling Party.
+- o If the Class A-1 or Class A-2 Certificateholders are then represented by the Controlling Party, the Certificateholders of such other Class will have the right to purchase all of such Class of Certificates represented by the Controlling Party. - o The Class B Certificateholders will have the right to purchase all of the Class A-1 and Class A-2 Certificates. - o The Class C Certificateholders will have the right to purchase all of the Class A-1, Class A-2 and Class B Certificates.